maxmasudafarkas/Philadelphia_Entitlements_Analysis/_posts/2019-04-17-example-post.md

 ---
-title: "Example: Embedding Matplotlib Images"
+title: "Zoning Permits in Philadelphia: An Exploratory Analysis"
-date: 2019-04-17
+date: 2020-12-17
 published: true
 tags: [dataviz, matplotlib]
-excerpt: "This is an example blog post"
+excerpt: "This post takes a global view of zoning permits issued in Philadelphia, drawing from the Department of Licenses and Inspections' permits dataset."
 toc: true
 toc_sticky: true
 ---